Uttamkumar2/bikesharing/README.md

 ## Summary

-In conclusion bike sharing service is remarkely popular with-in daily commuters in busy metropolitan area, where occupied real estate is densely packed and parking spaces may be scarce.
-The user base is mostly male daily commuters with-in business hrs, this shows that male users more reliable market for this service, However more outreah should be done to attact female riders.
+In conclusion bike sharing service is remarkably popular with-in daily commuters in busy metropolitan area, where occupied real estate is densely packed and parking spaces may be scarce.
+The user base is mostly male daily commuters with-in business hrs, this shows that male users more reliable market for this service, However more outreach should be done to attract female riders.